×

 • Unwelcome sexual advances.
 One of the more common instances of workplace harassment seen at our firm is unwelcome sexual advances, including repeatedly asking a person out on a date for a romantic relationship or asking for sexual favors.
 If these advances are nonconsensual and persist even after denial, this constitutes harassment.

 • Sexual harassment from clients.
 While people commonly think that sexual harassment is only perpetuated by employers or other employees, it can also come from clients or customers.
 Under California law, employees are protected from workplace harassment by non-employees.
-If your employer has been made aware that a non-employee is harassing you and did not take adequate steps to address the situation, you can likely take legal action.
+If your employer has been made aware that a non-employee is harassing you and has not taken adequate steps to address the situation, you can likely take legal action.

 Dealing With Workplace Harassment?
 Know Your Rights

-Workers have a right to come to work without the fear of being harassed under both federal and California laws.
+Workers have a right to come to work without fear of harassment under both federal and California laws.
 This legal framework offers robust protection for individuals dealing with sexual harassment in the workplace.
 If you suspect that sexual harassment is occurring in your workplace, or if you are personally dealing with harassment, it is crucial to understand these laws so that you can protect yourself and exercise your right to pursue justice.

 Title VII of the Civil Rights Act of 1964